townmath/cisp400-reader/docs/_sources/build-tools/compiling.rst.txt

 .. index:: compiling locally
    single: IDE

+.. _local-compile-label:

 Compiling code on your local computer
 =====================================
 The following sections describe briefly how to get started with a local development environment, if you wish.

+If you plan to use the Mesa server, then you can ignore the rest of this section.

 In all cases, you still need to install
 `git <https://git-scm.com>`__ and